- Things To Check Before Buying A Rolex Watch

 What Does The Back Of A Real Rolex Look Like?

-The casebacks of real Rolex watches tend to be solid, unless you are the proud owner of a rare, vintage timepiece with an exhibition caseback, or own a fresh one such as the new 2023 Cosmograph Daytona or 1908.
-In some instances, they may also have some engravings, but typically Rolex case backs are completely clear.
+The casebacks of real watches tend to be solid, unless you are the proud owner of a rare, vintage timepiece with an exhibition caseback, or own a fresh one such as the 2023 Cosmograph Daytona or the brand new 1908.
+In some instances, they may also have some engravings, but typically the case backs are completely clear.
 They feature model/serial numbers which are essential to understanding more about your timepiece.

 Is Wearing A Fake Watch Illegal?

 Absolutely.
-We wouldn’t advise buying or selling a counterfeit watch.
+We wouldn’t advise buying or selling a fake Rolex under any circumstances..
 If you try to sell it, that is a crime that's punishable by fines or imprisonment.
-On a personal level, owning a fake watch shows you do not respect the craftsmanship of legitimate watchmaking and will likely be wearing a timepiece of poor quality.
+On a personal level, owning a fake Rolex shows you do not respect the craftsmanship of legitimate watchmaking and will likely be wearing a timepiece of poor quality.

-Did you know that actually importing counterfeit watches is a serious offence?
-Generally, the purchase and import of counterfeit watches are prohibited, but in some places, it can cost you!
+Did you know that actually importing a fake Rolex is a serious offence?
+Generally, the purchase and import of timepieces of this nature are prohibited, but in some places it can cost you!
 In some cases, you could be fined £20,000 and in others, you will have all your goods sized.

 Why Do People Buy Replica Watches?